-Development proposals should not result in damage to our coastal environment, particularly sensitive or remote coastal areas, unless the economic benefit arising from the proposal outweighs the environmental impact.
+Development proposals should avoid damage to our coastline, particularly undeveloped or isolated coastal areas, unless economic benefits arising from the proposal outweighs the environmental impact.
 The natural and environmental policies in this Plan set out areas of our coastline we will want to protect from development.